-Types of aquaculture Relevant provisions of code Location Table 17.2.2 - PO1 - PO2 Development and construction of an aquaculture facility Table 17.2.2 - PO3 - PO9 Land-based aquaculture Table 17.2.2 - PO10 - PO15 Tidal aquaculture Table 17.2.2 - PO16 - PO23 Aquaculture of barramundi for inland catchments Table 17.2.2 - PO24 Exotic fish Table 17.2.2 - PO25 - PO26 Aquaculture of rare, threatened and endangered species recognised in commonwealth and state legislation Table 17.2.2 - PO27 For aquaculture in the Great Sandy Strait Marine Park Table 17.2.2 - PO28
+Types of aquaculture Relevant provisions of code Location Table 17.2.2 - PO1 - PO2 Development and construction of an aquaculture facility Table 17.2.2 - PO3 - PO9 Land-based aquaculture Table 17.2.2 - PO10 - PO15 Tidal aquaculture Table 17.2.2 - PO16 - PO22 Aquaculture of barramundi for inland catchments Table 17.2.2 - PO23 Exotic fish Table 17.2.2 - PO24 - PO25 Aquaculture of rare, threatened and endangered species recognised in commonwealth and state legislation Table 17.2.2 - PO26 For aquaculture in the Great Sandy Strait Marine Park Table 17.2.2 - PO27

-S

-Performance outcomes Acceptable outcomes

-Location

-PO1 The aquaculture development is suitably located for the type and scale of aquaculture activity proposed.
-For development within a marine park

-Note: Aquaculture Development Areas (ADAs) are to be developed in accordance with the Queensland Aquaculture Policy Statement 2016.
-As ADAs are designated and recognised linkages to AO1.1 Aquaculture development in a marine park is located in a zone where aquaculture is supported as a use or entry with permission.
+Performance outcomes Acceptable outcomes Location PO1 The aquaculture development is suitably located for the type and scale of aquaculture activity proposed.
+For development within a marine park Note: Aquaculture Development Areas (ADAs) are to be developed in accordance with the Queensland Aquaculture Policy Statement 2016.
+As ADAs are designated and recognised linkages to information about them will be provided here.
+AO1.1 Aquaculture development in a marine park is located in a zone where aquaculture is supported as a use or entry with permission.
 Note: Refer to the relevant marine park zoning plan: